The Battle of Gaugamela might have had a different outcome.

 Coin minted in by Cilicia by its satrap Mazaeus, portraying Artaxerxes III as pharaoh on the obverse, while a lion is depicted on the reverse (Wiki Image).

 If the Persians had won the Battle of Gaugamela, they could have changed the course of history.
-The Persians would have been able to maintain their control of the Achaemenid Empire and may have expanded their empire even further.
+The Persians would have been able to maintain control of the Achaemenid Empire and may have expanded it even further.

 If the Persians had won the Battle of Gaugamela, they would have had many advantages.
 They had a larger army than the Macedonians and a more experienced general in Darius III.
 They also had the advantage of fighting on home soil, which would have boosted their morale.